oakserver/oak/README.md

 `.request` and the information about the response is only located in `.response`.

+#### Request

+The `context.request` contains information about the request.
+It contains several properties:

+- `.hasBody`

+  Set to `true` if the request has a body, or `false` if it does not.
+It does not validate if the body is supported by the built in body parser though.

+- `.headers`

+  The headers for the request, an instance of `Headers`.

+- `.method`

+  A string that represents the HTTP method for the request.

+- `.path`

+  The path part of the request URL.

+- `.search`

+  The raw search string part of the request.

+- `.searchParams`

+  An instance of `URLSearchParams` which contain the parsed value of the search part of the request URL.

+- `.severRequest`

+  The original `net` server request.

+- `.url`

+  _TODO_ currently the same as `.path`, logic needs to be added to determine the requested host.

+And several methods:

+- `.accepts(...types: string[])`

+  Negotiates the content type supported by the request for the response.
+If no content types are passed, the method returns a prioritized array of accepted content types.
+If content types are passed, the best negotiated content type is returned.
+If there is no content type matched, then `undefined` is returned.

+- `.acceptsCharsets(...charsets: string[])`

+  To be implemented.

+- `.acceptsEncodings(...encodings: string[])`

+  Negotiates the content encoding supported by the request for the response.
+If no encodings are passed, the method returns a prioritized array of accepted encodings.
+If encodings are passed, the best negotiated encoding is returned.
+  If there are no encodings matched, then `undefined` is returned.

+- `.acceptsLanguages(...languages: string[])`

+  To be implemented.

+- `.body()`

+  The method resolves to a parsed version of the request body.
+Currently oak supports request body types of JSON, text and URL encoded form data.
+If the content type of the request is not supported, the request will be rejected with a 415 HTTP Error.

+  If the content type is supported, the method resolves with an object which contains a `type` property set to `"json"`, `"text"`, `"form"`, or `"undefined"` and a `value` property set with the parsed value of the property.
+For JSON it will be the parsed value of the JSON string.
+For text, it will simply be a string and for a form, it will be an instance of `URLSearchParams`.
+For an undefined body, the value will be `undefined`.

+  For more advanced use cases of the body, the original server request is available and contains a `.body()` and `.bodyStream()` methods.

 ### Automatic response body handling

 When the response `Content-Type` is not set in the headers of the `.response`,